-These allow you to add offsets to the channels still in raw (that's why there are two greens, because a bayer sensor has two green channels sometimes of different sensitivity).
+These allow you to add offsets to the channels still in raw (that's why there are two greens, because a bayer sensor has two green sensors).
 It helps to fine tune color tints in shadow areas.
-This should only be necessary for new or rare cameras which RawTherapee's raw decoder not yet has proper black level settings for.

 Dark Frame

 In long exposure shots (more than 1 sec) the non homogeneous thermal noise becomes evident, mainly due to unevenness of the sensor and surrounding electronics.
 A method to mitigate this effect is to subtract one (or more) shots taken in the same conditions, but with the lens cap on.
 Only raw images for the same camera model can be used as "dark frame".